d-beloved/WEconnect/README.md

 This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.

+The static version of WEconnect app can be accessed on [github pages](https://d-beloved.github.io/WEconnect/template).

+## Made With
+  ### Template
+    * Bootstrap 4 for UI styling
+    * CSS for custom styling
+    * Html for the web pages
+    * Javascript to add some behaviour

 More details coming in soon...